Three Mounted Men: Reception

 Like many American films of the time, Three Mounted Men was subject to cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors required a cut, in Reel 1, of the last choking scene, Reel 2, the second part of the letter beginning with "If you try to get me" etc., Reel 4, one scene of a young woman at the bar, Reel 5, the two intertitles "I am going to prove I am your friend" etc. and "The stage will reach Red Gulch at nine o'clock", and, Reel 6, the first stage holdup scene.

+Preservation

+With no holdings located in archives, Three Mounted Men is considered a lost film.